j-mcnerney/growth-productionchains/README.txt

-Last run on Matlab R2017a.
+Last run on Matlab R2017a on Mac OS 12.5.

 1- Download these project files.